matakahas/matakahas.github.io/code/python/python_0001.md

-## how to deal with NaN values in a pandas dataframe
+## how to find and deal with NaN values in a pandas dataframe

 ```python